-Figure 9-1.
+Figure 3-1.
 DSLC-2

-The DSLC-2 when connected to the 505 controller, can be used with generators to accurately sense 3 phase RMS generator output power and perform generator breaker synchronization.
+When connected to the 505XT controller, the DSLC-2 can be used with generators to accurately sense 3-phase RMS generator output power and perform generator breaker synchronization.
 Other configurable DSLC-2 functions include generator load-sharing, VAR or Power Factor control, process control, and base load control.

-Figure 9-2.
+Figure 3-2.
 Configuration/Woodward Links/DSLC-2

-To enable the Woodward Link feature select the check box on the screen above and enter the slave address and the IP address of the DSLC-2 device.
-The figure above shows the factory default IP addresses of the DSLC-2 and Ethernet port 3 of the 505.
-These settings will allow these 2 products to communicate automatically once an RJ45 Ethernet cable is connected between Ethernet Port 3 of the 505 and Network B port on the DSLC-2.
+To enable the Woodward Link feature, select the check box on the screen above and enter the slave address and the IP address of the DSLC-2 device.
+The figure above shows the factory default IP addresses of the DSLC-2 and Ethernet port 3 of the 505XT.
+These settings will allow these two products to communicate automatically once an RJ45 Ethernet cable is connected between Ethernet Port 3 of the 505XT and Network B port on the DSLC-2.

-Once this configuration is complete, the DSLC-2 can provide the Synchronization speed bias signal, the Sync/load sharing bias signal, and the KW output of the generator.
-The radio buttons on the screen allow the user to select the functions desired.
-The KW valued thru this link can be used as a secondary KW input signal, is an analog input channel is already configured for a KW input.
+Once this configuration is complete, the DSLC-2 can provide the synchronization speed bias signal, the sync/load sharing bias signal, and the KW output of the generator.
+The radio buttons on the screen allow the user to select the desired functions.
+The KW valued through this link can be used as a secondary KW input signal and is an analog input channel configured for a KW input.